rseuster/PiDAQ/README.md

 press/release of one of the two buttons of the device.

 ### Default Configuration File
-If the SD card contains no configuration file, this default file will be used:
+If the SD card contains no configuration file, this default file will be used.
+Note, that lines starting with "#" will be treated as comments and ignored for the configuration settings:

 ```
 Metadata: taken on XYZ by A, B